History of the Church of England

 Chair of Saint Augustine, the archiepiscopal throne in Canterbury Cathedral, Kent (Note: The Chair of St Augustine is the seat of the archbishop of Canterbury and in his role as head of the Anglican Communion.
 Archbishops of Canterbury are enthroned twice: firstly as diocesan ordinary (and metropolitan and primate of the Church of England) in the archbishop's throne, by the archdeacon of Canterbury; and secondly as leader of the worldwide church in the Chair of St Augustine by the senior (by length of service) archbishop of the Anglican Communion.
 The stone chair is therefore of symbolic significance throughout Anglicanism.)

-The Church of England traces its history back to 597.
-That year, a group of missionaries sent by the pope and led by Augustine of Canterbury began the Christianisation of the Anglo-Saxons.
-Augustine became the first archbishop of Canterbury.
-Throughout the Middle Ages, the English Church was a part of the Catholic Church led by the pope in Rome.
-Over the years, the church won many legal privileges and amassed vast wealth and property.
-This was often a point of contention between Kings of England and the church.
+The Church of England claims that its history can be traced back to 597.
+Specifically, to the Gregorian mission led by Augustine of Canterbury at the behest of Pope Gregory I. This mission instigated the Christianisation of the Anglo-Saxons, and led to Augustine being created the first Archbishop of Canterbury by Gregory.

+Following from the Gregorian mission, England was under the aegis of Chalcedonian Christianity throughout the Mediaeval Period.
+During the Great Schism of 1054, England retained its identity within the Catholic Church under the jurisdiction of the Pope.

+However, the monarchs of England conflicted with the church in England over the amassing of legal privileges and property.
+Notably, the conflict between Saint Thomas Becket and Henry II over the rights of the church.

+These conflicts came to a crescendo during the Henrician Reformation, wherein papal authority was abolished in England so that Henry VIII could get an annulment from Catherine of Aragon.
+Henry VIII had appointed himself Supreme Head of the Church of England.
+The resulting Act of Supremacy led to a spate of martyrdoms across England, notably Saint Thomas More and Saint John Fisher.
+Furthermore, monasteries were dissolved and church assets were stolen.